Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 Simple buy vs. rent reports and calculators don’t take into account all the costs associated with home ownership or all the emotional and lifestyle factors that play into the rent vs. buy decision.
 You can use them as a starting point, but they can’t make this major choice for you.
 If you are considering buying a house or condo and wonder how much you can afford, it's good to sit down with a lender and go over your options.
 If anything, a lender can help you put together a plan to make home buying a reality down the road.

-We at Usaj are clearly in favor of home ownership, but we aren’t in the business of helping people make mistakes, as our many positive testimonials show.
+At Usaj Realty, we are clearly in favor of home ownership, but we aren’t in the business of helping people make decisions that they'll later regret.
 Feel free to reach out to us if you’re interested in learning more about whether buying a home in Denver is right for you.